 We often hear that particular ingredients are bad for our pets, but is this always true?
 Some ingredients, such as onions, dried fruit and chocolate are toxic to our pooches and should not be fed, but where does pork fall on the feed or not to feed list?
 James Wellbeloved investigates…

 CAN DOGS EAT PORK?

-Pork is the term for meat from pig.
+Pork is the term for meat that comes from a pig, which includes bacon, ham, gammon and sausage.
 Pork is a nutritious and highly palatable source of protein and when fed as part of a balanced and complete diet is a good ingredient to feed your dog.

 Pork is a commonly fed meat which appears near the top of vets’ lists of foods associated with allergic responses in dogs and cats, so James Wellbeloved excludes pork along with beef, soya, eggs, wheat and dairy products from its recipes and from our production facility due to the hypoallergenic nature of our diets.